Understanding Which Sales Enablement Software You Need (Part One)

 LMS software also answers the question of, "how can I enhance and scale my existing, live, instructor-led classroom training so that my team to consume training anywhere, anytime?

 Solution: Using LMS software makes things easier for you, as it helps plan the training activities including training invites which you share with your learners and trainer.
 A learning management system also gives you a platform in which you can "house" your training assets which helps you maintain and improve your training process.
 With most LMS platforms you can also track and manage learner registration, learner progress and course administration.
-Moving your sales and recruiter training online by adopting a LMS is often the first steps an organization takes and a prelude for adopting sales enablement as internal core competency.
+Moving your sales and recruiter training online is often the first steps an organization takes and a prelude for adopting sales enablement as internal core competency.

 The LMS software market is crowded and the functionality and capability can very by a wide margin.
 Cornerstone, Blackboard, Skillsoft and Absorb are all popular LMS platforms.
 With an LMS you have the ability to build and store a library of content and administer courses, and invite and track learners.
 What is important to know is that, LMS software is designed for content authoring.